teserakt-io/e4-doc/content/getting-started/go/1-basic-app.md

 Let's start by creating a basic Go client application.
 It will:

-* Read a client and a peer identifiers from a command line flag
+1. Read a client and a peer identifiers from command line flags
-* Connect to a MQTT broker (we'll use our public mqtt.teserakt.io:1338)
+2. Connect to a MQTT broker (we'll use our public `mqtt.teserakt.io:1338`)
-* Subscribe to the peer topic `/e4go/demo/<peerID>/messages` and print incoming messages to stdout
+3. Subscribe to the peer MQTT topic `/e4go/demo/<peerID>/messages` and print any incoming messages to stdout
-* Wait for user input on stdin, and publish messages on mqtt topic `/e4go/demo/<clientID>/messages` once user press the enter key.
+4. Wait for user input on stdin, so user can type in a message and press enter.
+Messages will then be publish on a MQTT topic `/e4go/demo/<clientID>/messages`.

 Let's first move to an empty directory, and create our application file:
 ```bash